github/training-kit/paths/graphql/02-first-use.md

           }

-      The response from a query in GraphQL will be formatted just like the query itself.
-You'll notice that it looks like JSON, and is mapped to the exact values you requested.
+      The response from a query in GraphQL will be JSON, just like the query itself, and is returned in the exact same format as the request.

     1. Make changes to the sample query.